sudopluto/learning-how-to-live/age-20.md

       - Worldwide Integral Calculus: With Infinite Series
     - self study:
       - n/a
+- papers / essays
+  - tech:
+    - technology and courage
+    - you and your research
+  - phil:
+    - is life a game we are playing?
 - games
     - Deltarune (chapter 1)
 - comics